HeatherFlux/dnd/README.md

 `
 This build is monitored on the website with a post-receive.git file so that when an update occurs I can push it up to the site easily by `git push live`.
 This is as opposed to tunneling in and copying everything myself.

+Don't forget to add live in remote. `git remote add live user@site.com` then verify with 'git remote -v'.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).